Actions to Combat Human Trafficking

 Canada's approach to human trafficking is guided by its international obligations under the United Nations Convention against Transnational Organized Crime and its Protocol to Prevent, Suppress and Punish Trafficking in Persons, Especially Women and Children.
 Canada ratified the Convention and the Protocol in 2002.

-Canada is committed to supporting the achievement of the Sustainable Development Goals (SDGs), where trafficking in persons is explicitly mentioned in targets 5.2, 8.7, and 16.
-In particular, target 8.7 calls for immediate and effective measures to eradicate forced labour, end modern slavery and human trafficking and secure the prohibition and elimination of the worst forms of child labour, including recruitment and use of child soldiers.
-Canada also supports the implementation of the Global Compact for Migration, which includes an objective to prevent, combat, and eradicate trafficking in persons.
+Canada also supports the Sustainable Development Goals (SDGs).
+T rafficking in persons is directly mentioned in targets 5.2, 8.7, and 16 of the SDGs.
+T arget 8.7 calls for immediate and effective measures to eradicate forced labour, end modern slavery and human trafficking and secure the prohibition and elimination of the worst forms of child labour, including recruitment and use of child soldiers.
+Canada also supports the Global Compact for Migration, which includes an objective to prevent, combat, and eradicate trafficking in persons.

 Canada is active in international efforts to counter human trafficking.
 Canada promotes the accession to and implementation of international legal instruments, and shares best practices, experiences and lessons learned through its participation in regional and multilateral processes such as: